GilOliveira/schemadotorg/README.txt

 # TBD

+- Should the schema type be added to terms as field or property?

 - Should we prefix all schema field with schema_*?
 YES

 - Should machine name be tied to field storage via third party settings?
 YES